hadilbouasker/NS-3-Kubernetes-pod/README.md

   <img src="Figures/cpu_memory_plots.png" alt="CPU & Memory Usage Plot" width="800"/>
 </p>

-# About cttc-nr-mimo-demo-vbr-auto-ue.cc
+## About cttc-nr-mimo-demo-vbr-auto-ue.cc

 This script builds upon the CTTC NS-3 MIMO demo, providing a framework for simulating MIMO scenarios using the 3GPP channel model from TR 38.900.
 The simulation environment consists of a single gNB and multiple UEs, dynamically adjusting key parameters according to predefined time intervals.

-The script is generated at each timestamp using the automate_sim_with_UE.py script, with changing variables including seconds, dataRate, packetSize, and numberOfUes, sourced from one_month.csv for scénario1 or 7_month.csv.
-The simulation adapts to varying user densities and implements downlink flows with bandwidth adjustments.
+At each timestamp, the simulation script is regenerated using `automate_sim_with_UE.py`, with parameters such as `seconds`, `dataRate`, `packetSize`, and `numberOfUes`.
+The **timestamps** are extracted from internet traffic traces available in the [Internet Traffic Archive (ITA)](https://ita.ee.lbl.gov/html/contrib/WorldCup.html).
+Other parameter values are generated and added to these timestamps, and for each timestamp, identical values are assigned across the multiple *request* columns in the CSV files (`one_month.csv` for Scenario 1 and `7_month.csv` for Scenario 2).

+This design allows the simulation to capture realistic temporal dynamics from real traces while combining them with controlled workload parameters.

 ## Customize the Simulation